auth0/auth0-ai-js/examples/calling-apis/spa-with-backend-api/react-langgraph-api/AUTH0_INTEGRATION.md

 1. **Agent Tool Execution**: When a tool like `checkUsersCalendar` needs additional permissions, it throws a `TokenVaultError`
 2. **LangGraph Interrupt**: LangGraph converts this into a `TokenVaultInterrupt` and pauses execution
 3. **Frontend Detection**: The React app detects the interrupt and renders the `Auth0InterruptHandler`
-4. **User Authorization**: User clicks to authorize the connection in a popup window
+4. **User Authorization**: User clicks to connect and authorize the connection in a popup window
 5. **Resume Execution**: After authorization, the conversation resumes with the new permissions

 ##### Benefits of Step Up Authorization